qLibc

 bool newmem,

-qlisttbl->getmulti(): Finds all objects with given name and return a array of objects.
+qlisttbl->getmulti(): Finds all objects with the given name and returns an array of objects.

 Parameters